anonjnr/discord_bot/README.md

 `wikipedia`
 Let's you search wikipedia for anything.
 Gives you a short summary and the link to the full article.
 Use with `@Sir Henry Pickles wikipedia KEYWORD` or `!wikipedia KEYWORD` with KEYWORD being what you're looking for

+`roll`
+You can `roll` a dice using `2d8` with 2 being the number of dice you want the bot to roll and 8 being the number of sides the dice has.
+If you just want the bot to throw one dice, just put `d8`.
+You can add your modifier too!
+Simply put `2d8 3` with 3 being your modifier.
+Negative values do work too!")

+`time`
+Gives you the current time for different timezones.
+For example use with `!time Berlin` or `!time EST`.

+`clear`
+With this command a Moderator can clear all messages in a channel if something NSFW or otherwise inapropriate got posted.
+Other users can use this command aswell - it automatically pings the Moderators for them.
+For the last 1000 messages purged `clear`, for a certains amount `clear NUMBER` with `NUMBER` being any number between 0 and 1000

+`members`
+With  this you can save a list of all users of your server

+`members_show`
+Shows the contains of the saved member list

+`bleach`
+Applies eye bleach.
+Try it! (recommended after and/ or before clear)

+`roles`
+Shows you what roles you have

+`status`
+Change the status of the bot. `!status the guitar` to have his status changed to: `@Sir Henry Pickles Playing the guitar`

+`votecall`
+Calls a simple thumb up/ thumb down vote for the message.

 `greeting`
 Say Hi to Henry!
 Or Hello or Morning or something like this